flexdinesh/keystone-static-blog/README.md

 ## How does it work?

-The short version is that the blog is entirely generated during build-time using Next.js static site generation and the content for the blog is made available during build-time using Keystone's powerful content platform along with the magic of zero configuration file-system based SQLite database.
+The short version is that the blog is entirely generated during build-time using Next.js static site generation and the content for the blog is made available during build-time using Keystone's powerful content server along with the magic of zero configuration file-system based SQLite database.

 - The blog is generated statically using [Next.js static HTML export](https://nextjs.org/docs/advanced-features/static-html-export).

 - The content for the blog is fetched from a [local Keystone server](https://keystonejs.com).
-Keystone is a fantastic content platform that auto-magically generates GraphQL API based on schema definitions.
+Keystone is a fantastic content server that auto-magically generates GraphQL API based on schema definitions.

-- Usually content platforms need to be connected to a database and hosted somewhere which often comes with hosting, configuration and maintenance cost.
+- Usually content servers need to be connected to a database and hosted somewhere which often comes with hosting, configuration and maintenance cost.
 [Keystone supports SQLite database](https://keystonejs.com/docs/apis/config#sqlite) and we make use of that to avoid having to configure, host or maintain anything. **You can get started with zero configuration and commit your database along with your code like any other file.** 🤯 This is what makes this whole _generate blogs locally without having to host a server anywhere_ possible.

 - Author your content visually in your local environment using [Keystone's powerful document editor](https://keystonejs.com/docs/guides/document-field-demo) and admin dashboard.
 Once your content is ready, just run a local build and your blog will be exported as a static website.
 Now you can easily host this static website anywhere.
 I created [my blog](https://dineshpandiyan.com) using this template and hosted it in [Netlify](https://www.netlify.com/).
 Every time I make a change to my content, all I gotta do is push my changes to the repo and Netlify automatically deploys it in less than a minute.